Jeroen-G/autowire/readme.md

 It is possible to use custom Attribute classes for either or both the autowiring or configuration functionality:
 - Create a custom attribute class, making sure to implement either `JeroenG\Autowire\Attribute\AutowireInterface` or `JeroenG\Autowire\Attribute\ConfigureInterface`, depending on the attribute you want to replace.
-- Add a `autowire_attribute` or `configure_attribute` setting to the `config/autowire.php` file, containing the fully-namespaced name of your custom attribute class.
+- Add a `autowire_attribute`, `configure_attribute` or `listen_attribute` setting to the `config/autowire.php` file, containing the fully-namespaced name of your custom attribute class.
 - Use your custom attribute to mark the interface or class you want to autowire or configure.

 ## Changelog